kasketis/netfox/README.md

 <pre>
 NFX.sharedInstance().stop()
 </pre>
-to stop netfox and clear all saved data
+to stop netfox and clear all saved data.
+If you stop netfox it's view will not be displayed until you call start method again.

+If you want to just enable/disable logging functionality please use the switch button in the settings view

 #### Custom gestures